10 Most Venomous Snakes in Africa

 The average adult vipers reach a length of around 20 to 30 inches.
 There are 5 subspecies currently recognized.
 It's the smallest member of the Big Four Indian snakes which are responsible for the most snakebites and deaths in India.

 The species gets its name from the "sizzling" sound it makes as it rubs its scales, and serves as a warning.
-The snake's venom is haemotoxic and very potent, according to some researches, the venom is 5 times more toxic than that of the indian cobra, and 16 times more toxic than the Russell's Viper.
+The snake's venom is haemotoxic and very potent, according to some researchers, the venom is 5 times more toxic than that of the indian cobra, and 16 times more toxic than the Russell's Viper.

 The Boomslang (Dispholidus typus) is found in sub-Saharan Africa and is considered the most venomous rear-fanged snake in the world.